mebeim/aoc/2020/README.md

 [dynamic programming][wiki-dynamic-programming].

 Remember that our numbers are still sorted.
-For each number, we have the possibility to chose betwee 1 and 3 successors.
+For each number, we have the possibility to choose betwee 1 and 3 successors.
 For example if we have `(0) 1 2 3 ...`, after choosing `0` (forced choice), we could take any of `1 2 3`, and those would constitute three different solutions.
 On the other hand if we have `(0) 2 3` we only have two choices, and in the extreme case of